javadfarshchi/Financial-Risk-Analysis-with-ANN-Keras/README.md

 ## Our Objective

 We will try to create a model based on our historical data from the customers to answer a question.
 Can we build a model that can predict wether or not a borrower will pay back their loan?
 Answering this question, we can predict and assess whether or not a new potential will pay back the loan.
-In the end, we will use classification metrics when evaluating the performance of our model.
+In the end, we will use classification metrics when evaluating the performance of our model. "loan_status" column will be our target that would include 1 as "Fully Paid" or 0 as "Charged Off".

 ## Sections